-Saint Paul writes to fortify what he taught the Thessalonians in person (v.5).
+Saint Paul writes to fortify what he taught the Thessalonians in person (verse 5).
 Unfortunately, there is little for us to discern as to what the oral teaching may have been, even though he makes several allusions to it.
 Sadly, speculations have gone unbridled.
 So, spurious teaching has spun out of abject speculation, leaving the solid ground of Scripture.

-The Apostle opens with a solemn entreaty in the full, formal title of, “our Lord Jesus Christ.”
-What follows is of a serious nature and with the complete authority of our King Jesus.
-The context of all that follows comes next: parousia (the return of the King) and His saints being gathered.
-Whatever else may be said about the Last Day it consists of these two inseparable things: Christ’s coming and His kingdom people being gathered to Him.
+The Apostle opens with a solemn entreaty in the full, formal title of “our Lord Jesus Christ.”
+What follows is of a serious nature and with the complete authority of King Jesus.
+The context of all which follows comes next: Parousia (the return of the King) and His saints being gathered.
+Whatever else may be said about the Last Day, it consists of these two inseparable things: Christ is coming, and His kingdom people being gathered to Him.
 The Gospel ensures His people will be gathered to Him enduringly until the Last Day, and ultimately on that day.
-The Law, on the other hand, ensures those who manifestly are not His people will not be gathered to Him in grace and mercy but will find what the Law of God justly brings — judgment.
+The Law, on the other hand, ensures those who manifestly are not His people will not be gathered to Him in grace and mercy but will find what the Law of God justly brings... judgment.

 To make this difficult passage easier to understand and appreciate, New Testament scholar N.T.
 Wright employs the metaphor of a telescope with multiple lenses, which together create an image of the object.
 The goal is magnified so it looks closer than it really is, to help understand the situation Paul describes in 2 Thessalonians 2.
-Wright suggests Paul is looking into the far distant future as, “the final judgment has not yet taken place.
+Wright suggests Paul is looking into the far distant future as, “The final judgment has not yet taken place.
 But he sees it through the lens of events which were unfolding in his own times.”

-From this sensible perspective, it becomes clear Paul did not suppose these events (the one’s from his own times) are the final events of the world.
-Consequently, the “day of the Lord” does not necessarily mean, “the end of the world.”
-“The day of the Lord” refers to divine judgments in his day, in the same way the phrase was used by Old Testament prophets in their day.
+From this sensible perspective, it becomes clear Paul did not suppose these events (the ones from his own times) are the final events of the world.
+Consequently, the “Day of the Lord” does not necessarily mean “the end of the world.”
+“The Day of the Lord” refers to divine judgments in his day, in the same way the phrase was used by Old Testament prophets in their day.
 Paul sees awful events about to press upon the fledgling churches of Eurasia and, at the same time, looks beyond them to the ultimate final judgment to come.
 As Wright explains, “His telescope writing style may confuse us, but for Paul there was no problem in talking in the same breath of events both near at hand and at an uncertain distance in the future.”

 What does Paul see both near and far?
 Verses 3-12 tell of a great rebellion to God and God’s people.
-Hence the warning of the Apostle: the Thessalonians should not be deceived in any way (v.
-3) but hold steadfast to the gospel traditions they have been taught (v.
-15).
+Hence the warning of the Apostle: The Thessalonians should not be deceived in any way (verse 3) but hold steadfast to the gospel traditions they have been taught (verse 15).
 The near view suggests the tensions between the Jews and the Roman Emperor, Gaius Caligula, who, thinking himself divine, tried to erect a massive image of himself in the Jerusalem Temple.
 Only Caligula’s murder (AD 41) prevented this provocation to war.
 Make no compromise.
 Your allegiance must be entirely to Christ, for only He is truly the Son of God and the Savior of the world.

 In the meantime, do not be deceived, the Lord is in charge.
 The great temptation will be awe and allegiance to the powers-that-be or, mundanely, that the world was ever so.

 In Jesus, we find security in turbulent times, now and in the future.
 It is an unknown future save for judgment itself.
 In the meantime, the people of God are “being gathered” for Christ’s “parousia” according to His Word, through the Gospel of grace and the Sacraments.
 Here, we are connected personally and directly with His grace as often as two or three are gathered in His name for His saving, justifying, and self-giving.
-In a word, one can be deceived and think they can stand with the “man of lawlessness” and attempt the judgment of God or they can stand in Christ Jesus upon whom the judgment for sin has already fallen.
+In a word, one can be deceived and think they can stand with the “man of lawlessness” and attempt the judgment of God, or they can stand in Christ Jesus upon whom the judgment for sin has already fallen.

 Verses 13-17 exhort us to steadfastness in this saving faith, both in belief and the good works which follow.
-Hold fast, Paul charges, to, “the traditions which you were taught,” the traditions proclaiming Christ crucified and resurrected and our share in the judgment He bore and for which He was vindicated for our justification.
+Hold fast, Paul charges, to “the traditions which you were taught,” the traditions proclaiming Christ crucified and resurrected and our share in the judgment He bore and for which He was vindicated for our justification.
 Salvation and sanctification belong to those who “hold fast.”
-Comfort, faith, security, assurance, blessing, grace and God Himself will be found in these “traditions” of the pure preaching of the Gospel and the Sacraments administered according to that Gospel.
-Christian piety, devotion and steadfastness flow from these and they preserve us in the way of truth.
+Comfort, faith, security, assurance, blessing, grace, and God Himself will be found in these “traditions” of the pure preaching of the Gospel and the Sacraments administered according to that Gospel.
+Christian piety, devotion, and steadfastness flow from these and they preserve us in the way of truth.
 His truth